George Saunders Wins Man Booker Prize For 'Lincoln In The Bardo'

 In February, Saunders told NPR that he carried the idea for the novel around with him for 20 years — although he wasn't sure it would be a novel at all.

-"Four years ago, I was like, jeez, this has been bothering me all these years, maybe it's time to give it a try," he said.
+"Four years ago, I was like, 'Jeez, this has been bothering me all these years, maybe it's time to give it a try,' " he said.
 "And I kind of almost had a contract with this book.
 Kind of like, don't bloat up on me — be a story if you can be a story.
 If you can be a nice paragraph, that's fine.
 So I kind of kept it on a short leash, but it just kept growing, so I finally said, 'OK, you are what you are.' "

 Saunders explained that the "bardo" of the title is a Tibetan concept for a sort of transitional zone — a space between death and whatever comes after, in the world of the novel.

-This is the second year in a row that an American has taken home the prize — in a year when U.S. authors made up fully 50 percent of the shortlist.
+This is the second year in a row that an American has taken home the prize — in a year when U.S. authors made up 50 percent of the short list.

 The Man Booker, one of the most prestigious prizes in literature, has been awarded annually since 1969.
-It comes with a £50,000 (nearly $66,000) cash prize, and is generally associated with a substantial boost in sales for the winning book.
+It comes with a £50,000 (nearly $66,000) cash prize and is generally associated with a substantial boost in sales for the winning book.

-The award was originally reserved only for writers from the U.K. or the Commonwealth (countries that were once part of the British empire.), but four years ago, the prize was opened up to Americans.
+The award was originally reserved only for writers from the United Kingdom or the Commonwealth (countries that were once part of the British empire), but four years ago, the prize was opened up to Americans.

 Last year, the prize went to Paul Beatty for The Sellout.
-It was the first time the Man Booker had ever been awarded to an American.
+It was the first time the Man Booker had been awarded to an American.